djsudduth/keep-it-markdown/README.md

 Switched audio file extensions from AAC back to M4A
 Added Joplin exports -j flag to use front matter header
 Removed first dash on list notes exported to Logseq with -l switch

+## 0.5.3 Recent Changes
+Docker image creation and use
+Removed capcha note in keep-test.py